 5107.9002 Policy.

 (a) Contracting officers shall require the preparation of an IGE in every procurement action in excess of the simplified acquisition threshold (SAT).
-The contracting officer, at his or her discretion, may require an IGE for actions less than the SAT.
+The Contracting officer, at his or her discretion, may require an IGE for actions less than the SAT.

-(b) The contracting officer shall ensure, prior to accepting an IGE, that—
+(b) The Contracting officer shall ensure, prior to accepting an IGE, that—

 (1) The IGE contains enough detail to verify the validity of the offerors’ proposals;